asvcode/Pill_ID/README.md

 - **static** : README content and images

 ## Installation
-Requirements for this project can be installed by creating the required environment using the `pillid.yml` file
+Requirements for this project can be installed by creating the required environment using the `pillid.yml` file in the build folder

 ```
 conda env create -f pillid.yml